 Note: the periodicity of the heartbeat message may depend on the criticality of a reliable communication between the PCD REPORTER and PCD CONSUMER.

+The PCD CONSUMER must also consider the latency for the internal processing of the response, the network transmission, and so on.
+Therefore, it is recommended that the PCD Consumer should respond to the heartbeat message within the first half of the defined interval.

 For the IHE ACM profile, a maximum time interval of 10,000 milliseconds is recommended since some of the particular alarm standards require the annunciation of an alarm event within 10 seconds.